ValentinFunk/Pointshop2/README.md

   /pointshop2
 ```

+**It is very important that your folder names are all lowercase.
+You want to have a folder named libk not LibK-master.
+Garrysmod does not load addons where the folder name contains uppercase letters**

 Having trouble?
 Check [the official documentation](http://pointshop2.kamshak.com/en/latest/installation.html) for more instructions.
 You can also find Workshop setup and MySQL configuration options there.

 ## Troubleshooting